HPInc/kalexa-sdk/README.md

 `APPLICATION_ID`:  Corresponds to the skill id that you created on the Alexa Skills Kit Developer Console.

+`APPLICATION_ID_VERIFICATION`: If you want to disable Application ID Verification, just set this environment variable as `True`.

-`INTENT_PACKAGE`: Package location where your Intent classes are located.
+`SCAN_PACKAGE`: Package location where your Intent and Interceptor classes are located.

 `SKILL_NAME`: The name of the skill.

 ##### Add Intent Handler manually to Speech Handler:
-If for some reason you need to add Intent Handler instances manually instead of defining the environment variable `INTENT_PACKAGE`, you can do it by adding those instances into `SkillConfig` object before providing it to `AlexaWebApplication`.
+If for some reason you need to add Intent Handler instances manually instead of defining the environment variable `INTENT_PACKAGE`, you can do it by adding those instances into `SkillConfig` object before providing it to `AlexaWebApplication` or `AlexaRequestStreamHandler`.

 ```kotlin
 val intents = listOf(FirstIntent(), SecondIntent(), ThirdIntent(), FourthIntent())